 In order to facilitate examining the options, I will divide the functionalities an organization should look for in a continuous security validation solution based on three categories matching different organization sizes.

 Scaling Continuous Security Validation as Needed

 Not everyone’s security validation needs and resources are equal.
-Cymulate’s Extended Security Posture Management (XSPM) platform applies a methodology that goes beyond automating continuous security validation and can be tailored to fit various levels of resources or requirements.
+The Cymulate Exposure Management and Security Validation platformapplies a methodology that goes beyond automating continuous security validation and can be tailored to fit various levels of resources or requirements.